 How to pick, pack and ship ecommerce orders faster

 Years ago, direct-to-customer fulfillment was a niche business, dominated by catalog companies.
 Most distribution was mostly retail-oriented, with pallets of items shipping to store locations rather than to millions of front porches.
-Sometimes, retail brands would allow customers to order at stores and have their purchases shipped directly to their homes, but it wasn’t all that common.
-Today, as retail distribution has declined and ecommerce fulfillment grows every year, the speed from order placement to shipment has become a more and more important.
-Let’s get into some ways you can improve this critical warehouse metric.
+Sometimes, retail brands would allow customers to order at stores and have their purchases shipped directly to their homes, but it wasn’t nearly as common.
+Today, speed from placement to shipment has become critical.
+Let’s dive into some ways you can improve this crucial warehouse metric.

 Lots of infrastructure has been created to deal with this, from changes to shipping markets, packaging and distribution centers.
 One thing that has become critical is speed, and how it impacts the customer service mindset.

 For consumers, order fulfillment speed may be as important as prices.
 While cost always matters, there are times when the fastest lead time wins.
 There are always situations where costs, shipping costs, or quality will be the decisive factor, but customers in today’s market have decided to treat online shopping the same as local shopping — if they can pick it up locally today, why can’t they have it that quickly from their online providers?

 Ways to be faster from order to delivery

 For items on hand, there are many ways to reduce the time from order receipt to shipping by focusing on processes, information and equipment in your facility.